MicrosoftDocs/power-platform/power-platform/guidance/whitepaper-migrating-from-default-environment.md

 To make a backup of the component, either options of individual migration or mass migration could be used to generate an exported solution.
 This can then be added to either a file repository of your choice or to a OneDrive location.

-After the backup is secured, then the options from Delete above can be applied to complete the clean-up process.
+After the backup is secured, then you can apply delete option to complete the clean-up process.

 In many cases, these are test flows and apps created by makers as part of their personal productivity learning and experimenting.